Deforestation hurts everyone.

 0mpounds of carbon sequestered in Kenya

-Our forest protection initiatives are active in Kenya and Indonesia, with more locations coming soon.
+Our forest protection initiatives are active in Indonesia, Kenya and Uganda, with more locations coming soon.
 Using our signature accelerator model, we partner with local NGOs to provide community-centered programs that empower grassroots women leaders with everything they need to create positive change.

 This work includes: